JuliaActuary/JuliaActuary.org/blog/life-modeling-problem.md

 ##### Flexibility

 R scores well here - [non-standard evaluation](http://adv-r.had.co.nz/Computing-on-the-language.html#nse) lets you, essentially, inspect the written code without evaluating it.
-This is a nice feature that enables a lot of creativity and pleasantries (like ggplot knowing what to label the axes without you telling it!).
+This is a nice feature that enables a lot of creativity and pleasantries (like ggplot knowing what to label the axes without you telling it).

 R works in notebook environments and from a REPL.